ONSdigital/django-oauth2-test/README.md

 Basic Starting Procedure on Local Machine
 -----------------------------------------

+* Currently this service will not work with python 3, use python 2.7.0 instead

 * Migrate Tables.
 You need to have your settings setup to a valid DB which are in /prot/settings/default.py
 ```
     /> python manage.py migrate